 (3) College Admissions: How should American colleges and universities make admissions decisions in the future?

 In the summer of 2023, the United States Supreme Court ruled that the race-conscious admissions policies of Harvard University and the University of North Carolina at Chapel Hill violated the equal protection clause of the 14th Amendment.
 This decision has led colleges and universities across the United States to reconsider how they will determine who is eligible for admission to their institutions.
 What new or different criteria should they use or weight more strongly given the Court’s prohibition against using race as a factor in admissions?
 D Teams will address this question by first discussing what the goals of admissions processes should be and then by deliberating about different strategies to achieve those goals.

 The DCI solicited feedback on potential topics that were suggested by the DCI Fellows and former D Team participants via a survey that was shared within the Davidson community and the DCI’s online community — our blog and newsletter subscribers and Instagram, Facebook, LinkedIn and Twitter followers.
 These topics were among the top choices that our survey respondents were interested in discussing, and they are all timely in their own ways.
 Finally, although the topics are substantively different, they all present an opportunity to engage with pressing public debate about education in America.

 I was very grateful to have this kind of opportunity to have these conversations in a context where I knew I shared something with all other participants even though we are in many different stages and paths in life.—D Team Participant

 How do I sign up?

-Registration for Spring 2024 D Teams is open from January 11 to January 28, 2024 (at noon).
-Register today and help us build a better democracy, one conversation at a time.
+Registration for spring 2024 D Teams is open from January 11th to 25th, 2024.
+Sign up today and help us build a better democracy, one conversation at a time.